SpComb/kontena-etcd/README.md

 Tests can be run using either an internal fake `etcd` API implementation, or a real `etcd` server.

+When running against a real `etcd` server, the `modified?` and `logs` helpers use the `X-Etcd-Index` and recursive watches to find any operations performed by the example.

 ```ruby
 require 'rspec'